Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

-SGD, or related optimization algorithms like ADAM \cite{kingma2014adam}, can be reinterpreted as a Markov-chain algorithm \cite{mandt2017stochastic}, with the sampling of the minibatch acting as a source of stochasticity.
-Usually the hyperparameters of the algorithm are tweaked to ensure the chain converges to a Dirac distribution, the final point estimate indicator distribution, especially by reducing $\epsilon_{t}$ towards 0 while ensuring $\sum_{t=0}^{\infty} \epsilon_{t} ~=~ \infty$.
-However, this does not have to be the case.
-If the learning rate is reduced toward a constant, the underlying Markov-chain will converge to a stationary distribution.
+SGD, or related optimization algorithms such as ADAM \cite{kingma2014adam}, can be reinterpreted as a Markov Chain algorithm \cite{mandt2017stochastic}.
+Usually, the hyperparameters of the algorithm are tweaked to ensure that the chain converges to a Dirac distribution, whose position gives the final point estimate.
+This is done by reducing $\epsilon_{t}$ toward zero while ensuring that $\sum_{t=0}^{\infty} \epsilon_{t} = \infty$.
+However, if the learning rate is reduced toward a strictly positive value, the underlying Markov Chain will converge to a stationary distribution.
 If a Bayesian prior is accounted for in the objective function, then this stationary distribution can be an approximation of the corresponding posterior.